ndxn/Machine-Learning/README.md

 ## Resources

-*Data: Data for this project was provided in tabular form as charity_data.csv file *Software: Python 3.7.7 in Jupyter Notebook 6.0.3 using Pandas, scikit learn, and TensorFlow.
+-Data: Data for this project was provided in tabular form as charity_data.csv file
+-Software: Python 3.7.7 in Jupyter Notebook 6.0.3 using Pandas, scikit learn, and TensorFlow.

 ## Model optimization

-The first model